maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 x' \\
 y'
 \end{bmatrix}, \hspace{.3in} x'=mx,y'=my \hspace{.3in}m=\frac{f'}{z_{0}}$$
+- Is accurate for flat scenes or scenes where relief of an object is relatively small w.r.p to the distance of the object from the camera.
+- $z_0$ here is the average distance of points on the object to the camera.

-Yet, we still get an inverted image.
+- Yet, we still get an inverted image.
 ##### Orthographic Projection
 ![[Screenshot 2024-10-14 at 9.48.17 PM.png]]
 Just simply drop the depth component.
 We need a image plane big enough to compensate what we’re actually imaging.
 We don’t get any inverted image.